"Can I be scary? Well, whaddya think of this?"

 - Harlequin baby - a baby with a extremely rare disease where the skin is hard and cracked, and the eye sockets are full of blood where the eyeballs should be.
 They also have no nose or ears.
 Don't look this up.

 - The "gueules cassées" ("broken faces"), World War I veterans disfigured because of heavy injuries in the face.
-Trying to treat their injuries contributed to the advance of esthetic surgery.
+Trying to treat their injuries contributed to the advance of aesthetic surgery.